yaochaorui/Trinity-RFT/docs/sphinx_doc/source/main.md

-Trinity-RFT is a general-purpose, flexible and scalable framework designed for reinforcement fine-tuning (RFT) of large language models (LLM).
+Trinity-RFT is a general-purpose, flexible, scalable and user-friendly framework designed for reinforcement fine-tuning (RFT) of large language models (LLM).

-Built with a decoupled architecture, seamless integration for agentic workflows, and systematic data processing pipelines, Trinity-RFT can be easily adapted for diverse application scenarios, and serve as a platform for exploring advanced reinforcement learning (RL) paradigms.
+Built with a decoupled design, seamless integration for agent-environment interaction, and systematic data processing pipelines, Trinity-RFT can be easily adapted for diverse application scenarios, and serve as a unified platform for exploring advanced reinforcement learning (RL) paradigms.